-\Our recurring losses from operations, negative cash flows and substantial cumulative net losses raise substantial doubt about our ability to continue as a going concern.
+Our recurring losses from operations, negative cash flows and substantial cumulative net losses raise substantial doubt about our ability to continue as a going concern.

 In Note 2 titled "Liquidity and Going Concern" of our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, we disclose that there is substantial doubt about our ability to continue as a going concern.
 We have negative working capital and have incurred significant operating losses and negative cash flows from operations and expect to continue incurring losses for the foreseeable future.
-Further, we had an accumulated deficit of approximately \$406.7 million as of March 31, 2023 and approximately \$375.9 million as of December 31, 2022.
+Further, we had an accumulated deficit of approximately \$468.8 million as of September 30, 2023 and approximately \$375.9 million as of December 31, 2022.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 Our unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 Our ability to become a profitable operating company is dependent upon our ability to generate revenue and obtain financing adequate to fulfill our development and commercialization activities, and achieving a level of revenue adequate to support our cost structure.
 We have plans to obtain additional resources to fund our currently planned operations and expenditures through additional debt and equity financing.
-Our plans are substantially dependent upon the success of future sales of ZTlido, which is still in the early stages of commercialization, and are dependent upon, among other things, the success of our marketing of ZTlido and our ability to secure additional payor contracts with terms that are consistent with our business plan.
+We will need to seek additional financing to fund our current operations, including the commercialization of ZTlido, GLOPERBA and ELYXYB as well as the development of our other material product candidates for the next 12 months.
+Our plans are substantially dependent upon the success of future sales of ZTlido and ELYXYB, which is still in the early stages of commercialization, and are dependent upon, among other things, the success of our marketing of ZTlido and ELYXYB and our ability to secure additional payor contracts with terms that are consistent with our business plan.
 If we are unable to obtain sufficient funding, our financial condition and results of operations will be materially and adversely affected and we may be unable to continue as a going concern.
 Future financial statements may disclose substantial doubt about our ability to continue as a going concern.
-If we seek additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern.
 If we seek additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding to us on commercially reasonable terms or at all.